Academic Interview: Randa Hariri

-The integration of Performance Management at the organizational, departmental and employee level is highly necessary and highly recommended.
-This integration is highly related to the intended alignment along the various levels and thus best ensures the achievement of the objectives at the different levels.
+The integration of Performance Management at the organizational, departmental, and employee level is highly necessary and highly recommended.
+This integration is highly related to the intended alignment along with the various levels and thus best ensures the achievement of the objectives at the different levels.

-Most importantly, this integration provides the employees an ownership of the objectives at all levels and enhances their contribution to their achievement.
-Alongside with the performance management integration at all levels, comes the importance of educated or informed decisions that must be data-driven.
+Most importantly, this integration provides the employees with ownership of the objectives at all levels and enhances their contribution to their achievement.
+Alongside the performance management integration at all levels, comes the importance of educated or informed decisions that must be data-driven.

 - Which will be the major changes in managing performance, in the future?

 The major changes in managing performance in the future should focus more on the employees’ wellbeing, mainly their motivation and professional development.

 Accordingly, this entails more focus not only on the outcomes or results but rather on the employees’ behaviors.
 This aligns with the holistic approach to performance management, which recommends more work engagement for the employees that starts with the development of the objectives at all levels, as well as with the evaluation of their performance.

 Performance management has to undertake a paradigm shift from adopting a judgment and accountability approach, to following an improvement and enhancement approach.
 This paradigm shift in the approach renders the employee more responsible for their work and for their own personal achievement, as well as the achievement of the whole organization.